Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Together, asset allocation and asset location work harmoniously to create a tax-efficient investing strategy.
 By considering both aspects, advisors can help optimize the tax consequences of their client’s investments, aiming to minimize tax drag and maximize after-tax returns.

-With technologies like LifeYield, advisors can leverage tools and solutions that assist in analyzing the tax implications of different asset locations.
+With technologies like SEI LifeYield, advisors can leverage tools and solutions that assist in analyzing the tax implications of different asset locations.
 These technologies help advisors make informed decisions when placing investments in taxable and tax-advantaged accounts, ultimately contributing to the overall tax efficiency of the client’s portfolio.

-How LifeYield Changes Tax-Efficient Investment Strategies
+How SEI LifeYield Changes Tax-Efficient Investment Strategies

-How LifeYield Changes Tax Efficient Investment Strategies
+How SEI LifeYield Changes Tax Efficient Investment Strategies

 Tax-efficient investment strategies were once only applied to one account at a time.
-Even the software that managed tax efficiency for these accounts before LifeYield only worked on individual accounts.
-LifeYield can work with one or several accounts to enable a unified managed household for each client.
+Even the software that managed tax efficiency for these accounts before SEI LifeYield only worked on individual accounts.
+SEI LifeYield can work with one or several accounts to enable a unified managed household for each client.
 Large tax bills are an issue facing investors holding assets in multiple accounts both tax-advantaged and taxable accounts.

 What does a unified managed household have to do with investing?
 All the investment accounts of a client and their immediate family should be considered a household.
 The household-level approach, when looked at as one entity, is a holistic way of managing assets that result in more retirement income for the client, and ultimately, more revenue for the advisor and firm.
 Looking at the entire array of accounts in a household is the best way to create a tax-efficient investment strategy.
 This is because all the accounts and the tax implications are viewed at full scale.
 The term for this modern investment strategy is “unified managed household”.

-LifeYield changes the way firms and advisors approach client portfolios.
-Beginning with the location of assets, LifeYield technology looks for all opportunities to improve tax efficiency.
-When it comes to the household portfolio, LifeYield identifies the optimal location for every asset, then offers the next best actions for reducing tax drag and quantifies those benefits in dollars.
+SEI LifeYield changes the way firms and advisors approach client portfolios.
+Beginning with the location of assets, SEI LifeYield technology looks for all opportunities to improve tax efficiency.
+When it comes to the household portfolio, SEI LifeYield identifies the optimal location for every asset, then offers the next best actions for reducing tax drag and quantifies those benefits in dollars.

-LifeYield’s proprietary algorithm looks at all the accounts within a household and makes asset location recommendations regardless of account type.
+SEI LifeYield’s proprietary algorithm looks at all the accounts within a household and makes asset location recommendations regardless of account type.
 Once assets are efficiently located across accounts, the technology can then recommend various scenarios for making tax-smart withdrawals, harvesting gains and losses, and rebalancing efficiently as needed.

 Tax-Smart Withdrawals